cmanske/COVID19-Excess-Deaths-R-Example/README.md

 ## Step 4:  Build a lot of models
 This step is the meat & potatoes of the project.
 I will build a lot of models in this section.

-First, some models need to be built with a vector and some need to use a time series object
+Some models need to be built with a vector and some need to use a time series object
 ```
 ##################################################
 # CREATE DAILY VECTOR OBJECT (FORCED > 0.00)